michael-oswald/hour-goal-tracker/README.md

 cd backend
 copilot svc deploy
 ```
+Please put an issue on this repo if this doesn't work.

 # What I learned during this project
 * Dynamodb enhanced client using java aws sdk 2.0.
 I've always used the 1.0 dynamodb mapper before, so this was a new